Bastiat's "The Law": An Overview

 A Critique of Socialism

 The Law is also a reaction to socialism.
-Bastiat is witnessing the rise of modern socialism in France.
+Bastiat is witnessing the rise of socialism in France which is where modern socialism began.
 What is ironic, says Bastiat, is that the law now acts in a way that is contrary to its purpose.
 Its purpose is to defend the life, liberty and property of citizens.
 Now it is attacking that very property it's supposed to defend.
 Bastiat calls this action on the part of the law legal plunder.

 Plunder—Legal plunder occurs when the law takes from one man and gives it to another.
 Note that Bastiat is not assailing mere confiscation of property by government.
 An organization can’t be a government unless it can tax.
 Rather, it is the transfer of property, where the law takes property from one person and gives it to another.
 This is how you can recognize legal plunder.